FlyingJ/bitburner-scripts/README.md

 # bitburner-scripts

-This is my Repo of BitBurner Scripts.
+This is my Repo of BitBurner Scripts (originally forked from ChaelCodes).

 You can import these scripts by running the following in Bitburner.